-Pre-empt is a term used in the book industry to describe the act of acquiring the rights to a book before it is published.
-This can be done through a number of means, such as offering the author a higher advance than any other publisher, or by offering to pay for the entire cost of the book’s production.
+Pre-empt is a term used in the book industry to describe acquiring the rights to a book before it’s published.
+There are many ways of doing this, including offering an author a higher advance than any other publisher or offering to pay for the entire cost of the book’s production.

-Pre-emptive offers are often used when a publisher is interested in a book but is not sure if it will be successful.
-By making a pre-emptive offer, the publisher can secure the rights to the book without risking as much money as they would if they waited to see if the book was a hit before making an offer.
+In publishing, pre-emptive offers are made when someone wants to acquire a book but isn’t sure if it will be successful.
+By making a pre-emptive offer, the buyer can secure those rights without risking as much money as they would if they waited until it was clear that everyone else wanted it, too.

 It can also be done because one publisher knows another is interested in something and does not want them to have it.